CatholicFootsteps/CathFeetStarter/site/content/products/_index.md

         history, legacy, and beauty of the Catholic church.
     - image: /img/atVatican.png
       text: >
-        Our programs highight the incredible diversity of the Catholic world and those who have chosen the vocation of religious life.
+        Our program highights the incredible diversity of the Catholic world and those who have chosen the vocation of religious life.
     - image: /img/vatican3.jpg
       text: >
-        We provide opportunity to engage with the papal household and the Holy Father, Pope Francis, through attending a papal audience or mass in St. Peter's Square.
+        We provide opportunity to engage with the papal household and the Holy Father through attending a papal audience or mass in St. Peter's Square.
     - image: /img/lunch.png
       text: >